Sarah-Bue/budget-buddy/README.md

 - After saving an expense to the linked Google Sheet, a success message is printed in green.
 - Each error message contains information on how to provide valid input.
 - Loading messages provide users with feedback about what is happening, such as what process is running in the background or which menu is being loaded.
-- Menu banners across the top of the terminal provide the user with guidance on which menu they are currently in.
+- Menu banners across the top of the terminal provide users with guidance on which menu they are currently in.

 As a user, I want to understand the purpose of the program.
 - Budget Buddy starts with a title screen that displays the name and logo.